DTP587/PID-Blender/README.md

 - Signal the dimmer

-All within the $10\;ms$ between the Zero-Cross signal.
-The pro micro has a clock speed of $16\;MHz$, with mains AC being $50$ - $60\;Hz$, which comes to $160'000$ operations between each Zero-Cross.
+All within the $10$ $ms$ between the Zero-Cross signal.
+The pro micro has a clock speed of $16$ $MHz$, with mains AC being $50$ - $60$ $Hz$, which comes to $160'000$ operations between each Zero-Cross.
 In context, one division operation takes $\approx 2'000$ clock cycles to compute (division is notoriously slow, [this now defunct blogpost explained it really well](http://www.engblaze.com/faster-code-fridays-understand-division-and-speed-of-operations/)).
 This turns out to not be enough time to output to the Screen, for instance.

 ### Encoder Signal